Setting up your Template File

 }

-Note that the Rocket starts with no velocity.
-This is because any velocity we apply wouldn't keep the rocket on the surface of the Earth due to gravity.
-Also notice that we've started the rocket at the center of the Earth.
+Note that the Rocket starts with no velocity, and that we've started the rocket at the center of the Earth.
 For this simplified simulation, it doesn't matter, but if we needed to, we could add the radius to the x position to start on the surface of the Earth.

 Write your own template file for your rocket launch.
 Remember to: